-Econometric analysis helped estimate the relationship between both public expenditure and revenue with GDP and the median population age.
-The historical data for these variables for different country groups and regions during the period 2000-2016 was used as a basis to develop two scenarios for the period through 2050: (i) no (median) aging after 2017 and (ii) UN projections for median age.
-As indicated above, the scenarios are of general and thus tentative nature.
-Even so, they are in line with the main conclusion of the IMF Note: aging, without offsetting fiscal measures, will have major adverse effects on the sustainability of the public finances.
+Econometric analysis helps estimate the relationship between both public expenditure and revenue with GDP and the median population age.
+The historical data for these variables for different country groups and regions during the period 2000-2016 is used as a basis to develop two scenarios for the period through 2050: (i) no (median) aging after 2017 and (ii) medium variant of the UN projections for median age.
+Even so, they are in line with the main conclusion of the IMF Note: rising aging-related spending, without offsetting fiscal measures, will have major adverse effects on the sustainability of the public finances.

-The main findings of the regressions are:24
+The main findings of the regressions are:27

-- For advanced economies, the public finances would deteriorate by as much as 5.2 percent of GDP in twenty years, and then slowly decline to 4.8 percent, by 2050 as aging slows down; - For emerging and developing countries, the estimated deterioration of the public finances would be as high as 9 percent with a slight decline in the outer years, given that the aging process would be more sustained in this group of countries; and - The deterioration of the public finances is not uniform among emerging and developing economies.
-For the period through 2036, the public finances would show virtually no change in MENA and deteriorations of 2.4 percent of GDP in Sub-Saharan Africa, 4.3 percent in Emerging Asia, and a catastrophic 9.5 percent in Latin America.
-These deteriorations continue to increase beyond 2036 for most regions (Figures 3 and 4), but they should be seen with caution.
+- For advanced economies, public balances would deteriorate by as much as 5.2 percentage points of GDP in twenty years, and then slowly decline to 4.8 percentage points by 2050, as aging slows down; - For emerging and developing countries, for which the aging process would be stronger and more sustained,28 the estimated deterioration of the public balances would be as high as 9 percentage points of GDP, with a slight decline in the outer years.

+The deterioration of the public balances is not uniform among emerging and developing economies, depending on how far along in the aging process the countries/regions are and the adjustment measures already taken.
+For the period through 2036, the public balances would show virtually no change in MENA and deteriorations of 2.4 percent of GDP in Sub-Saharan Africa, 4.3 percent in Emerging Asia, and a catastrophic 9.5 percent in Latin America and the Caribbean.
+These deteriorations continue to increase beyond 2036 for most regions (Figures 6 and 7).
+These results should be seen with caution.